nehrusani/ec2instancestartifstopped/README.md

 # ec2instancestartifstopped
 # contact me at nehrusani@gmail.com for any python or aws lambda support.
+# Good thing is this lambda python code will send you alert with instance name instead of instance id.

 Start AWS EC2 instance if stopped by cloudwatch

 Pre-requisite: